marksherriff/uvacs-advising/policies.md

 A grade appeal to the CS department from a course offered during the fall term must be initiated by the student by February 1st of the following spring term; the appeal of a grade from a course offered during the spring or summer terms must be initiated by the student by September 1st of the following fall term.
 The appeal of a grade from a course offered during a student’s final term before graduation must be appealed before graduation.

-If the student is unsatisfied with the department's response to the appeal, they can follow the [SEAS Grade Appeal Policy]{https://engineering.virginia.edu/current-students/current-undergraduate-students/policies-and-appeals}.
+If the student is unsatisfied with the department's response to the appeal, they can follow the [SEAS Grade Appeal Policy](https://engineering.virginia.edu/current-students/current-undergraduate-students/policies-and-appeals).
 Note that the SEAS deadlines to submit an appeal are exactly one month after the CS department deadlines listed above.
+The student should include a copy of the CS department's response with the appeal to SEAS.
 By SEAS policy, a student does not have to appeal to the department and can appeal directly to the School.
 If a student does this, then they cannot appeal to the department once the School has given a response, i.e. the School's response cannot be appealed to the department.

 Email a grade appeal for an undergraduate CS courses to one of the following addresses.
 Make sure the email subject includes "grade appeal" and the course.